gustavomonteirodev/script-terraform-install/README.md

 # Vagrant Install 💻

-I'm practicing a lot how to automate things.
+I was think a lot about how to automate things and I'm developing some scripts to do it.

 I created this script to download the vagrant and install automatically!